antoinemartin/django-windows-tools/README.rst

 Django-windows-tools
 ====================

 django-windows-tools is a Django application providing management commands to host Django projects in Windows environments.

 It provides management commands allowing to:

-- Host a Django application behind IIS as a FastCGI application (requires IIS 7 and Up).
+- host a Django application behind IIS as a FastCGI application (requires IIS 7 or newer)
-- Run Celery and Celery Beat background processes as a Windows Service.
+- run Celery and Celery Beat background processes as a Windows Service (does not work with current Celery versions, see compatibility notes below)

 It requires Django >= 1.4 and pywin32.